amaninders/Client-side-fix-for-Kayako-Facebook-integration/README.md

-# Multiline and quotes for Kayako-Facebook
+# Temporary fix for Kayako-Facebook Integration

 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)

-A Chrome extension to allow quoted characters in FB messages and enable multiline
+~~A Chrome extension to allow quoted characters in FB messages and enable multiline~~

+Update: Multilines are now fixed for the Facebook updates made via Kayako.
+This plugin only escapes the backslashes and quotes in the agent replies

 ## Description ✨